jonschlinkert/vertical-rhythm/README.md

 }
 ```

 Designed to be mostly framework agnostic, although the baseline styles for normalizing are borrowed from Bootstrap.
-This means `vertical-rhythm.{less,styl,sass,css}` will make a good drop-in component for Bootstrap, _but it can also be used standalone for any project_.
+This means `vertical-rhythm.{less,styl,scss,css}` will make a good drop-in component for Bootstrap, _but it can also be used standalone for any project_.

 ## How does this work?
-In **vertical-rhythm.{less,styl,sass,css}** you will find two sections:
+In **vertical-rhythm.{less,styl,scss,css}** you will find two sections:

 #### I. Typography Base